Virenvooo/website/README.md

 Grok Ai made it easier to use-modify it.

-To host your own website use the Github hosting page, or use Cloudflare *ALL FOR FREE*.
+To host your own website for free use the Github hosting page, or use Cloudflare.